swent-epfl/public/README.md

 #### Bootcamp

-In order to do the bootcamp, you must have submitted to us your GitHub ID, as explained on Moodle.
+In order to do the bootcamp, you must have submitted to us your GitHub username, as explained on Moodle.
 Unless you complete this step, you will not be able to start your bootcamp.
-After we receive your GitHub ID, we will set up a private repo for you.
+After we receive your GitHub username, we will set up a private repo for you.
-Once that is set up, you will be able to start your bootcamp by following the instructions at `https://github.com/swent-epfl/bootcamp-25-<your GitHubID>/README.md`.
+Once that is set up, you will be able to start your bootcamp by following the instructions at <code>https://github.com/swent-epfl/bootcamp-25-<i>yourGitHubUsename</i>/README.md</code>.

 ## Attendance Policy